simpledark-dev/arent-health-web-app/README.md

 ### Demo

-To verify that the application is working as intended, please visit these links:
+To verify that the application is working as intended, please visit these links (or you can run locally - see below):

 - [Top page](https://arent-health-web-app.vercel.app/)
 - [My Record Page](https://arent-health-web-app.vercel.app/record-page)